 - Ian Hamilton, 25, CEO, Atlas Energy Systems; Chain Reaction Innovations

-EERE's Advanced Manufacturing Office (AMO) supports early-stage applied research & development of new materials, information, and processes that improve American manufacturing’s energy efficiency, as well as platform technologies for manufacturing clean energy products.
+EERE's Advanced Manufacturing Office (AMO) supports early-stage applied research and development of new materials, information, and processes that improve American manufacturing’s energy efficiency, as well as platform technologies for manufacturing clean energy products.
 AMO works closely with EERE’s Technology-to-Market Program on lowering barriers to market exploration of competitive energy technologies.